Oil and mining industry of Niger: Oil industry

+Niger made an export agreement with CNPC for crude oil from the Agadem oilfield.
+As of 2023, China is building a new oil pipeline to export light, high-quality oil through Benin.
+Oil exported through this pipeline could provide up to 45% of Niger's tax revenue.
+Operations are expected to start in 2024.

 Labor issues

-According to the U.S. Department of Labor, 47.8% of children aged 5 to 14 are working children and 4.3% of them are engaged in hazardous activities in the industrial sector, mining for trona, salt, gypsum and gold.
+According to the U.S. Department of Labor, 47.8% of children aged 5 to 14 are working children and 4.3% of them are engaged in hazardous activities in the industrial sector, mining for trona, salt, gypsum, natron and gold.
 The Department's 2014 List of Goods Produced by Child Labor or Forced Labor reported that Niger's mining industry still resorts to such practices in the production of these goods.